jboero/preso/reveal/README.md

 Quickstart - To try this out (with a home dir for example), clone it into ~/public_html/ and make sure ownership matches your web server.
 Then browse to index.html.

+Even easier with docker:
+$ docker run -p 80:80 boeroboy/hashibo
+Then browse to http://localhost.
+Change port 80 if you must.

 YouTube Video: https://www.youtube.com/watch?v=osclf2fpjsU

 # reveal.js